Marine Life of Lanai

 Although they are a threatened species, Hawaiian green sea turtles, or honu, are the most common sea turtle found in Hawaii.
 You can see large honu sometimes sunning themselves on remote Polihua Beach on Lanai’s north coast.
 Because these are a protected species, it is important not to touch the honu.

 Hawaii’s abundant waters are home to a variety of fish.
 In fact, roughly 20% of fish species in Hawaii are unique to the islands.
-From the bandit angelfish to Hawaii’s state fish the humuhumunukunukuapuaa (which ironically isn’t endemic), snorkelers and divers will be richly rewarded in their exploration of Hawaii’s seas.
-Hulopoe Bay is a great place for beginning snorkelers and the Lanai Cathedrals are a famous spot for experienced scuba divers.
+From the bandit angelfish to Hawaii’s state fish the humuhumunukunukuapuaa (which ironically isn’t endemic), snorkelers and pers will be richly rewarded in their exploration of Hawaii’s seas.
+Hulopoe Bay is a great place for beginning snorkelers and the Lanai Cathedrals are a famous spot for experienced scuba pers.